Planning how to spend your time while in Fukuoka? A trip to Dazaifu Tenmangu Shrine is a must!

 Walk in the Forest to Tenkai Inari Shrine

 Past the main grounds is a path that leads into the hills, through a small forest, to Tenkai Inari Shrine.
-This small shrine is in a quiet section of the grounds and is surrounded by red and white banners and a row of vermillion tori gates.
+This small shrine is in a quiet section of the grounds and is surrounded by red and white banners and a row of vermilion tori gates.

 Enjoy Lunch with a Garden View